Juan Carlos Hernández Nava: Biography

 He produced he's third film in San Antonio, Texas called "Patricia" with Eric Del Castillo, Claudia Troyo, Agustin Arana and Alejandro Ruiz, with a limited national edition on Theaters nation wide in more than 360 rooms.

-In 2011 he founded along with Mr. Eric del Castillo the first profesional Acting in Spanish in U.S.A. called Eagle Eye Art Academy by 2018 he have two more schools one in Houston Texas and the other one in Miami, Fl.
+In 2011 he founded along with Mr. Eric del Castillo the first professional Acting in Spanish in U.S.A. called Eagle Eye Art Academy by 2018 he have two more schools one in Houston Texas and the other one in Miami, Fl.